senajovaivana/react-backend/README.md

 # backend-lab
-Initial backand repository for labs.
+Initial backend repository for labs. ready for first commit